yurii-lysytsia/AirKit/README.md

 - [ ] Extensions for keyboard observing with many helpers;
 - [ ] Extensions for change screen on multitasking;
 - [ ] Extensions for `UIApplication` to open schemes, such as `mailto` or popular apps;
+- [ ] Nibless view in the independent module

 ## 🚀 Installation